asawilliams/javascript/README.md

     ```

   - Use indentation when making long method chains.
+Try not to over chain.
+3 or 4 is about the max recommended.

     ```javascript
     // bad